Delta Dental Plans for Seniors

 Aetna’s similar discount card, Aetna Vital Savings Dental Discount Card, costs $8 per month, or you have the option to pay $75 up front for the entire year.

+The number of participating dentists in Delta Dental Patient Direct plans varies by state.
+For a few examples: Massachusetts has 1,800 participating locations, Ohio has 3,800, and there are more than 900 Dental Direct providers in Colorado.
 Like HMO plans, Delta Dental Patient Direct only offers discounts with dentists in their network, so it’s important to make sure you can find an in-network provider that is convenient to you and accepting new patients.
 Keep in mind the Delta Dental Patient Direct network is smaller than the network provided for Delta Dental insurance holders.
-Also remember with Patient Direct, you have to pay for checkups and cleanings, the cost of which Delta Dental estimated at around $120 in 2018.4
+Also remember with Patient Direct, you have to pay for checkups and cleanings, the cost of which Delta Dental estimated at around $200 according to the company’s most recent published data.4

 Highlights of Delta Dental Patient Direct: